jstafford74/liri-node-app/README.md

 - DotEnv: https://www.npmjs.com/package/dotenv
 - [X] installed

-### Submission Guide
-As this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
-Include:
-- Screenshots
-- GIF
-- and/or a video showing the app working with no bugs

-You can include these screenshots/GIFs or a link to a video in a README.md file.
 ### Criteria for README.md submission file:
 - [X] Clearly state the problem the app is trying to solve (i.e. what is it doing and why)
 - [X] Give a high-level overview of how the app is organized